Last Updated on March 2, 2025 by SampleBoard

 To keep people close together while at the same time providing them with a sense of privacy, hotels and restaurants are rethinking their communal spaces.

-To encourage their guests to socialize, many hotels removed the minibars from their offers and instead focused on turning their communal areas into go-to retreats.
+Many hotels removed the minibars from their offers to encourage their guests to socialize and instead focused on turning their communal areas into go-to retreats.

 Many even go as far as opening their doors to locals, who get mixed with the guests to enjoy the so-called isolated togetherness phenomenon.